Talking Heads: 1992–present: Post-breakup and reunions

-Harrison produced records including the Violent Femmes' The Blind Leading the Naked, the Fine Young Cannibals' The Raw and the Cooked, General Public's Rub It Better, Crash Test Dummies' God Shuffled His Feet, Live's Mental Jewelry, Throwing Copper and The Distance to Here, No Doubt's song "New" from Return of Saturn.
-Frantz and Weymouth have produced several artists, including Happy Mondays and Ziggy Marley.
-The Tom Tom Club continue to record and tour intermittently.
+Harrison produced records such as the Violent Femmes' The Blind Leading the Naked; the Fine Young Cannibals' The Raw and the Cooked; General Public's Rub It Better; Crash Test Dummies' God Shuffled His Feet; Live's Mental Jewelry, Throwing Copper, and The Distance to Here; and No Doubt's song "New" from Return of Saturn.
+Frantz and Weymouth have produced for several artists, including Happy Mondays and Ziggy Marley.
+Tom Tom Club continues to record and tour intermittently.

-Talking Heads reunited to play "Life During Wartime", "Psycho Killer", and "Burning Down the House" on March 18, 2002, at the ceremony of their induction into the Rock and Roll Hall of Fame, joined on stage by former touring members Bernie Worrell and Steve Scales.
+Talking Heads reunited to play "Life During Wartime", "Psycho Killer", and "Burning Down the House" on March 18, 2002, at the ceremony of their induction into the Rock and Roll Hall of Fame, joined onstage by former touring members Bernie Worrell and Steve Scales.
 Byrne said further work together was unlikely, due to "bad blood" and being musically "miles apart".
-Weymouth has been critical of Byrne, describing him as "a man incapable of returning friendship" and saying that he doesn't "love" her, Frantz, and Harrison.
+Weymouth has been critical of Byrne, describing him as "a man incapable of returning friendship" and saying that he did not "love" her, Frantz, and Harrison.
+In 2020, Frantz published a memoir about his relationship with Weymouth, Remain in Love, which covered the band's conflicts.

-Influence

-AllMusic stated that Talking Heads, one of the most celebrated bands of the 1970s and 1980s, by the time of their breakup "had recorded everything from art-funk to polyrhythmic worldbeat explorations and simple, melodic guitar pop".
-Talking Heads' art pop innovations have had a long-lasting impact.
-Along with other groups such as Devo, Ramones, and Blondie, they helped define the new wave genre in the United States.
-Meanwhile, their more cosmopolitan hits like 1980's Remain in Light helped bring African rock to the western world.
-Their 1984 concert film Stop Making Sense, directed by Jonathan Demme, is considered one of the best concert films ever released.